no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 To download a dataset just follow these simple steps.

 1) Log in
-2) Click on the `Download data` link
+2) Click on the `Download Data` link
 3) Select a dataset from the list
 4) Click `Next`
-5) Confirm the domain and dataset on the following page
+5) View the dataset specific information
 6) Select the format of the output file (`csv` or `json`)
 7) Click `Download`